domef/risk-wars/README.md

 ## Description

-This is a probabilities calculator that, given the armies size of the attacker and the defender, will calculate the **probability of the attacker winning the battle** and the **expected losses of the attacker** using a _Markov stochastic process_.
-It can also plot the **probability heatmap**.
+This is a CLI probabilities calculator for the game RISIKO.
+Given the battle info, i.e. attaccker and defender armies size, it will compute the **probability of winning the battle** and more statistics about the battle.

 The project is based on *Markov Chains for the RISK Board Game Revisited*:
  ```